- March 4, 2015

 If you have a fleet of trucks, those vehicles will need to undergo regular safety inspections.
 The Commercial Vehicle Inspection Program, implemented by the Alberta Ministry of Transportation, features a number of different safety checks to ensure that the vehicle is safe to be on the roads of Alberta.
 The inspection will cover many different aspects of the vehicle, including the exhaust system and fuel system, the steering, engine, brakes, lamps and wiring, defrosters, wipers, and glass.
 It will also check the body condition of the truck amongst many other things.
 The test is very comprehensive.

 What to Expect

-What If Your vehicle do not pass the inspection
+What If Your vehicle does not pass the inspection

-When you pass the inspection, you will receive several documents and a sticker that is placed on the left hand side window for trucks and right side for busses.
+When you pass the inspection, you will receive several documents and a sticker that is placed on the left-hand side window for trucks and the right side for busses.
 You will need to display the sticker, as this is a quick visual indicator that you passed your most recent inspection.
 The first document is the Record of Inspection, The second is the Commercial Vehicle Inspection Certificate.
 You can copy both of these to keep in your company files.
-Always Keep one in the vehicle and one in the office.
+Always keep one in the vehicle and one in the office.